thiago-negri/zvenc/README.md

 ![screenshot-terminal](images/screenshot-terminal.png)

+## TODOs

-TODO: Add docs on how to add scheduler rules and agenda entries.
+- Add docs on how to add scheduler rules and agenda entries.
+- Add scheduler rule that can target "last workday of the month".
+- Add holidays that override workdays setting.
+- Add queries.

 ## Notes